 Recall that on the keto diet, you’re only allowed to eat 20-50 grams of carbs per day.
 When consuming vegetables on keto, we recommend double-checking a veggie’s net carb count per 100 grams.
 That’s how you’ll know whether it’s okay to consume it in abundance or not.

-11 Best Keto Vegetables
+11 Best Vegetables for the Keto Diet

 I know that it can be daunting to check the net carb counts of every vegetable you can find.
 To help you save on time, we’ve compiled the best vegetables for keto that you should add to your shopping list and other stuff to know.

 Unless you’re following a largely meat-based keto diet, feel free to incorporate these veggies into every meal!
 After all, vegetables provide dietary fiber and important vitamins, minerals, and antioxidants that protect you from disease(2).

 This green leafy vegetable has been called a superfood because of its nutrient content.
 While it’s low in calories, it’s rich in nutrients like vitamin A, vitamin C, vitamin E, niacin, and zinc.

 You can use it to make a keto-friendly spinach dip to be served with cheese crisps, pork rinds, or chicken breasts.
 You decide!
 Or if you’re out of kale, use spinach to make baked chips with parmesan.

 Net carbs per 100 grams: 1.4 grams

 Lettuce deserves a place on this keto vegetable list.
 As you may already know, lettuce is best for salads and sandwiches!

 There are also different types of lettuce to explore.
 If you like crunchy lettuce, go for iceberg or crisphead.
 If you want something soft and buttery, choose butterhead lettuce.

 Research shows that lettuce has bioactive compounds with anti-diabetic and cholesterol-lowering properties(3).